-What-Does-the-Future-Hold-for-Direct-Mail when just a couple years ago, everyone thought direct mail was deader than Dinosaurs.
-That’s turned out to be very far from the truth, however, and a look into the future shows that the industry is going places we could never have expected back then.
+What does the future hold for Direct Mail when just a couple years ago everyone thought direct mail was deader than dinosaurs?
+That’s turned out to be very far from the truth; however, a look into the future shows that the industry is going places we could never have expected back then.
 The road ahead is an exciting one for anyone involved in mail.

 Automation: Marketing automation using CRM (customer relationship management) software to nurture prospects along is another area that isn’t exclusively digital in nature.
 Many of the CRM packages available these days synchronize seamlessly with digital printing programs to populate variable fields.
 All you need to do is project manage the setup of the automated campaign, and the production, inserting and mailing of your personalized offers will go out as planned.

 It’s not just sending your direct mail campaigns out that works better with a digital component.
 The response options for prospects to reply are so much more exciting too!
 From the use of scannable, unique QR codes through near field communications (NFC), Bluetooth and personalized URLs, it’s no longer necessary for your customer to pick up the phone and call you or come into your business to take up an offer.